CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-ios.md

 brew install pkg-config
 ```

-POCO and zstd are built as part of the engine (CollaboraOffice core) and taken
+POCO and zstd are built as part of the engine and taken
 from its workdir, so they no longer need to be built separately for iOS.

 ## 3) Build the iOS app